A Simple Way to Help Kids Develop Growth Mindset

 The concept of growth mindset was first put forth by psychologist Carol Dweck in her book Mindset: The New Psychology of Success.
-Her research has focused on the idea that there are two different mindsets—fixed mindset and growth mindset.
+Her research focuses on the idea that there are two different mindsets—fixed mindset and growth mindset.

 People who have a fixed mindset believe that their intelligence and talents are fixed traits that cannot be changed.
 Children who have a fixed mindset believe that they are either smart or that they are stupid.
 They believe they are good runners or that they cannot run.
 Because they do not believe that there is any way to change these qualities, they tend to learn at a slower rate than their peers who have developed a growth mindset.

-And a couple weeks ago, Chloe was “a terrible runner,” yet here she was laughing at her mistakes and promising me she’d do better in the next meet.
+And a couple weeks ago, my middle girl was “a terrible runner!”
+Yet here she was laughing at her mistakes and promising me she’d do better in the next meet.

 Where had she found this awesome new growth mindset in regards to her running?

 The powerful phrase that will help your child develop a growth mindset